Travis Garland: Early life and career

 Garland premiered his debut single, the Danja produced "Believe" on American Idol on May 19, 2010.
 The single was released on iTunes the day.

 Travis released a five track 'mixtape' called "The Last Man Standing" on January 11, 2011 through his official website.

 In July 2011, Travis and JoJo released a song on YouTube called Paint.

 Travis is currently self-managed and is signed to & working with the production group The Stereotypes.
 On October 22, 2012, he released a free EP on his website entitled Fashionably Late.
 The same week he played a sold-out show at The Roxy Theatre with Tori Kelly.
-On August 20, Travis released the music video for "Clouds", a single that appears on his self-titled debut album "Travis Garland", which was released on September 10, 2013 to widespread acclaim.
+On August 20, Travis released the music video for "Clouds", a single that appears on his self-titled debut album Travis Garland, which was released on September 10, 2013 to widespread acclaim.

 On October 17, 2017, Travis released the song called "Curvin' Everybody" on iTunes.

+On July 29, 2022, Garland's "Where To Land" is sampled on Beyonce's song "Heated".
+Afterwards, he released a mashup of two songs on April 29, 2023.